Once upon a time, the iPhone was widely considered as having the best camera of all “modern smartphones”.

 Still, their Primary and Telephoto cameras had not changed that much compared to previous generations. iPhone 11 Pro vs. Galaxy S10+

 S20U also has a high-performance 103mm zoom lens, backed by a robust 48 Megapixel sensor.
-At publishing time, we do not know for sure what the 2020 iPhone 12 camera will be.
-We’ll update the iPhone 12 data when hardware becomes available.
+At publishing time (Oct.12, 2020), we did not know for sure what the 2020 iPhone 12 camera would be.

 What The Experts Say

-Since the Ubergizmo Uber HW Camera score is designed to help professionals and consumers accurately navigate mobile cameras, we wanted to get expert opinions.
+Since the Ubergizmo Camera HW score is designed to help professionals and consumers accurately navigate mobile cameras, we wanted to get expert opinions.
 Without showing any data, we asked people we know:

 “In your mind, when did Samsung and Huawei mobile camera started to challenge and beat Apple’s (for still photography)?
 Cite years and models”